What is a viral wart?

 How can viral warts be prevented?

-What is the outlook for viral warts?
+What is the outcome for cutaneous viral warts?

-Viral warts are more persistent in adults but they clear up eventually.
-They are likely to recur in patients that are immune suppressed, eg, organ transplant recipients.
+Viral warts are more persistent in adults, but they clear up eventually.
+They are likely to recur in patients that are immunosuppressed, for example, organ transplant recipients.
 Recurrence is more frequent in tobacco smokers.